 Each sheriff's training program varies in duration.
 During training, recruits participate in physical training and field instruction in defense skills, defensive driving techniques, mock scenarios and firearms training.
 Classroom instruction includes classes in first aid, the justice system, ethics, state and local laws, civil and criminal procedures, computer skills and patrol procedures.

 Many sheriffs are elected to their positions, and 4-year terms are common, but these may vary by county or state.
-The BLS reported that job growth from 2014-2024 should be slower than average at four percent for all police and detectives.
+The BLS reported that job growth from 2018-2028 should be average at five percent for all police and detectives.